lorcie/VoxBot/README.md

 The "application" is decomposed of :
 - the interaction model : custom slot files, utterance text, intent json
 - the zip archive file : lambda, node JS,..
-- the html file containing some javascript to manage dynamic content for web browsing
+- the cshtml file containing some javascript to manage dynamic content for web browsing